 From Florence

-Many people take a day trip to Cinque Terre from Florence, but honestly, I wouldn’t recommend it.
+Many people take a day trip to Cinque Terre from Florence, but frankly, I wouldn’t recommend it.
 It takes about 3 hours each way.
 That’s a long day of travel for such a beautiful place with so much to see.
+You would be on the train for half the day and only have a few hours to explore.

-Looking to save some money?
-Stay in nearby La Spezia instead.
-It’s just outside Cinque Terre, hotel prices are cheaper, and the train into the park is quick and easy.
+If you are looking to save some money, consider staying in nearby La Spezia instead.
+It’s just outside Cinque Terre, hotel prices are cheaper, and the train in is quick and easy.

 From Pisa

-Only about an hour away, Pisa is a much more doable base for a day trip.
+Since Pisa is only about an hour away, it is a much more doable base for a day trip to Cinque Terre.
 You can squeeze in a solid visit without spending half your time on a train.

 From Lucca

-Located in Tuscany like Florence and Pisa, Lucca is about 1.5 to 2 hours away by train.
-It’s a quiet, charming place with medieval walls you can bike on.
-It is perfect if you want to pair Cinque Terre with a slower-paced stay.
+Located in Tuscany, Lucca is about 1.5 to 2 hours away by train.
+It’s a quiet, charming place with medieval walls you can bike around.
+It is a decent option if you want to pair Cinque Terre with a cute town that isn’t as bustling as Pisa.

 From Genoa (Genova)

-Genova is a great option if you’re coming from northern Italy.
-It’s about 1.5 hours by train, and you’ll pass through beautiful coastal scenery on your way.
+Genova or Genoa, same place, is a great option if you’re coming from northern Italy.
+It’s a little over an hour by train to get to Monterosso, and you’ll pass through beautiful coastal scenery on your way.

-Genoa also has its own charm, with a historic port, old town, and Europe’s largest aquarium.
+Genoa also has its own charm.
+It is a historic port with a beautiful old town and a large aquarium.

 Can Cinque Terre Be Done In One Day?

-Yes, a Cinque Terre day trip is totally possible, but you won’t be able to see all five villages without feeling rushed.
-Trying to squeeze them all in will leave you tired, sweaty, and probably a little cranky (especially in the summer heat).
+Yes, a Cinque Terre day trip is totally possible, but unfortunately you won’t be able to see all five villages without feeling rushed.
+Trying to squeeze them all in will leave you tired, sweaty, and probably a little cranky.
+Especially if you are visiting in the summer heat.

-If you’re short on time or just want a taste of the magic, a day trip can still be worth it.
-You’ll get beautiful views, charming streets, and even a dip in the sea.
+If you’re short on time or just want a taste of the magic, a day trip is still worth it though.
+You’ll get beautiful views, charming streets, and even have time for a dip in the sea.

 You May Also Like: How To Spend 3 Days In Cinque Terre: Best Way To See All 5 Towns